 If your loved one or yourself experience symptoms including insomnia, poor appetite, symptoms of fatigue, multiple bodily complaints like aches and pains; this may be a suggestion that an underlying depression may be present.

 It is only by being mindful of the possibility of depression that the diagnosis can be made.
 We could ask more specific questions about how his/her concentration and energy levels are, and also how the his mood has generally been.
 A family history of a mood disorder also puts the person at greater risk of developing depression.
 Men are also more likely to minimise symptoms and very often will not acknowledge that they are depressed or have low mood.
 We often notice that an increase in irritability, loss of interest in pleasurable activities or an increase in maladaptive coping mechanisms like drinking or smoking in this gender.
+As part of the workup in depression, it may also be important to be aware of symptoms of elated mood that may come together or at times in between episodes of depression.
+Such symptoms should be brought to the attention of your psychiatrist especially if during such times, there is also increase spending of money, increased energy with little need for sleep and more impulsive decisions being made.
+We would need to consider the possibility of Bipolar disorder if such symptoms co-occur with the depression.

 Many are hesitant to seek help, but there is a significant cost and price to pay for ignoring these symptoms.
 Conditions such as depression not only affect the person suffering from it but often is a disease the whole family suffers from; as they watch helplessly the negative changes in their loved one.
 There is also often increased in conflicts as depression causes increased sensitivity and irritability.
 Family members often describe themselves walking on eggshells, or in a minefield.
 The patient while mindful of his behaviour finds it hard to control the emotional outbursts, often feeling guilt after this with the resultant vicious cycle of emotions.
 Can you afford the loss of occupational function and challenges in significant relationships when this is left unaddressed?
 If symptoms of depression are present, it would be a good idea to see a doctor to confirm the possibility of depression.
 A family doctor may then make a recommendation for you to see a psychiatrist for further treatment if needed.
 In Singapore, should you choose to see a psychiatrist in private practice, you may also go directly to the doctor without a referral.
 All you need to do is call the clinic to make an appointment.